-Paywalls, social media, innovation and mobile first strategies — our second day in Seoul for the Australia-Korea Journalist Exchange focused on Korea’s media, and it seems journalists and media companies here face similar challenges to Australia.
+Paywalls, social media, innovation and mobile first strategies — our second day in Seoul for the Australia-Korea Media Exchange focused on Korea’s media, and it seems journalists and media companies here face similar challenges to Australia.

 Our hosts at the Korea Press Foundation briefed us yesterday on the industry.
 Youngju Kim presented her research to give us an overview of Korea’s news media in 2015, painting a rather gloomy picture in line with the global trends.
 Korea has seen a rapid rise of mobile and social media along with rapid decline in the newspaper industry.
 Twitter is on a slight downward trend, but Facebook is growing among Korean users.
 Even more than social, portal sites like Naver and Daum are the main gateways for Koreans to find news stories — and the news organisations’ relationships with the portal sites are at once partnerships and adversarial.

 “Mobile first” is a concept the media organisations we visited are quick to agree they’re working on, but in reality both print and broadcast outlets break stories in their traditional formats before they do online.
 Competition is fierce, and editors fear their stories will be taken by other outlets if they lead with breaking stories online.

 Paywalls have proved unsuccessful for Korean print outlets, whose own online presences have been undercut by the massive popularity of portal sites.
 These sites, including Naver, aggregate news amongst other content, including music, web cartoons and social communities.
 Mobile-driven Koreans consume news stories right on the portal sites rather than clicking through to media organisations’ home sites, creating tension with news creators.